department-of-veterans-affairs/ascent-base-ami/README.md

 # ascent-base-ami

 These scripts build a base image using Hashicorp packer.
+Base RHEL7, the aws cli, and the jq shell JSON parser are installed.
-SSH access is setup via authorized keys loaded into Hashicorp Vault via helper scripts, for more details see the vault_aws_auth directory.
+SSH access is setup via integration with authorized keys loaded into Hashicorp Vault, for more details see the vault_aws_auth directory.

 A default user named "devops" is added with full sudo access.